 SG: This, of course, is intimately connected to the idea that God, or maybe Fate, has some sort of plan for everything and that within that plan, therefore, everything happens for a reason.
 One has to wonder, of course, whether are there are things that ”don’t happen for a reason,” the null, as well––so-and-so did not fall off that bridge for a reason.
 So how do we go about explaining the presumed causes behind everything that happens?
 It is a vision of existence in which h “all the dots” are necessarily, logically connected, in which all effects are causes and all causes effects.
 To believe that all thing s happen for a reason is, ultimately, to believe that all things are fore-ordained.
 It’s fatalism’s preamble.

 There’re two directions I can go with this one is the sort of metaphysical direction of whether or not our lives are all laid out scripturally or in some other fashion by a supreme being and that we are only going about living out a script in which presumably everything happens for a (God’s?) reason.

 BFK: But that will lead to an interview about The Babo Gospels . . .

 SG: Okay, then, let me see if I work my way back to your original intent.
 The second direction this can go in, although it is somewhat connected to the first, is that in real life there is no way of determining whether everything that happens does happen for a reason–– and this is because there are always innumerable directions in which things can go (could have gone).
 There is an obvious rejection of the principles of quantum mechanics in this.
 Literally, one change in direction can completely change the alternate trajectories of one’s life–randomness.
-So, to say that everything that happens for a reason means that the connections between events are not choices made, but predetermined, predestined directions that leads one from beginning to end without ever their having been an action of free will.
+So, to say that everything that happens for a reason means that the connections between events are not choices made, but predetermined, predestined directions that lead one from beginning to end without ever their having been an act of free will.

 BFK: But some things happen that are not human actions, like evolution and volcanos.